evergreen22/InfiniTime/README.md

-## My Personal Version of InfiniTime
+## Personal Version of InfiniTime

-This repository is a fork of the InfiniTime firmware for the PineTime watch.
+This repository is a fork of the [InfiniTime firmware](https://github.com/Infinitime) for the PineTime watch.
 The [InfiniTime README](infinitime-README.md) in this fork details the watch firmware project at the the point in time when this fork and upstream diverged.

 The objectives of this personal version are: